 The main concern for the consumer is a lack of reliable information available to choose a hospice care provider.
 The federal government publishes consumer information regarding hospitals, nursing facilities and home health care agencies, but not hospice care providers.
 In 2010, Congress required that the government publish hospice quality data in an effort to rectify the lack of information.
 However, Medicare does not expect that information to be available until 2017.

 In addition, hospice information often goes unpublished at the state level.
 When it is made available, the information can be difficult to find and even more difficult to comprehend.
 Further compounding the difficulties created by lack of funding, government inspections of hospice facilities typically take place once every six years.

-Given the risk of receiving substandard care and a shortage of information, choosing a hospice for a loved one can be a challenge.
-Yet, there is some help available.
 As with any other business, personal referrals from friends or family can be a useful starting point.
 Several care-oriented websites also rate hospice services.
 However, be careful as in some instances these are paid listing services and may not be impartial.
 Certain states offer online comparison tools and, as part of its series, the Washington Post launched an online guide to hospice care that covers more than 3,000 facilities nationwide.
 While the Post admits the guide is not comprehensive, it could prove to be a useful and objective research tool.